FLOCCULANT PLANT & MIXING SYSTEMS

 BHT FLOCCULANT MIXING PLANT

-Flocculant plants are typically used to conglomerate particles of precious ore or polluting particles in water to aid in the separation in thickeners.
+Flocculant plants are typically used to agglomerate particles in solution to aid in settling and separation in thickeners.
 Flocculants are specifically designed and selected by flocculant manufacturers (SNF, BASF, etc) to suit the customer process demands.

 BHT flocculant plants are designed and manufactured to ensure long life and reliable service in the harshest of operating environments.
-Clear access and easy maintenance of the flocculant plants are key to BHT design to ensure optimal up time of the plants and reduction in safety issues.
+Clear access and easy maintenance of the flocculant plants are key to BHT design to ensure optimal 'up time' of the plants and the highest possible safety for operators and maintenance personnel.

 By working with BHT for the supply of your next flocculant plant you will enjoy the following benefits;